elanatframework/Code_behind/doc/new_features_on_new_versions.md

 **Problems that were solved:**
 - Resolving the problem of detecting multi line between `text` tag in Razor syntax code blocks
+- Solving the problem of ignoring cache parameters